Is D23 Gold Membership worth it? Yes!

 Two cons, but so many pros:

 Gold Membership privileges.
 Being a Gold Member of D23 means added benefits like getting into D23 Expo an hour early.
 If you think that’s nothing, you haven’t tried to get some of the limited edition stuff they have for sale.
 Or get an early Stage or Shop Pass.
 Or…well you get the picture.
 But on top of that Gold Members have discounts at places General Members do not.
-Places like the Disney Store, Ghirardelli’s, UVA Bar, Ralph Brennan’s Jazz Kitchen, and the Walt Disney Family Museum are just a few.
+Places like shopDisney, Ghirardelli’s, UVA Bar, Paddlefish at Disney Springs, Ralph Brennan’s Jazz Kitchen in Downtown Disney, and the Walt Disney Hometown Museum are just a few.
 You also get a special annual membership gift each year you renew.
-If you’re joining in 2019, you’re in for a special treat as D23 is celebrating their 10 year anniversary!
-A complete set of pins highlighting their journey is being given to every Gold Member.
-I can’t wait for the UP pin!
+If you’re joining in 2021, you’re in for a special treat as D23 is celebrating Walt Disney World’s 50th anniversary!
+A custom lunch box with anniversary pins, a banner, a vinyl record (including a song from Country Bear Jamboree), and a commemorative newspaper.

 Gold Member events.
 This really is the best part of membership.
 While the discounts, free gifts, and perks are nice, and while I love the magazine, I do it for the access to the Gold Member events.
 I’ve done quite a few and they not only do a great job at the events, but they always add something to make you feel extra special.
 I loved the Camp Itch pin and flipbook we got from The Parent Trap event.
 Touring the Walt Disney Studio was made even better when Dave Smith, archivist extraordinaire happened to be there.
 And the WDI pin events are just phenomenal.
 At one they had the lead Imagineers on the New Fantasyland project on hand to sign autographs and talk to them.
 There are so many great opportunities and while they do cost more money (always a problem), they are worth it if you can go.